Video interviews are becoming more and more common. Make sure you’re prepared to get in front of the camera by following these video interview tips.

 3. Dress for success

 Dress as you would for an in-person interview from head to toe.
+Doing so will make you feel more confident.
 Don’t try the old newscaster trick of wearing a blazer with sweatpants assuming you’ll only be seen from the waist up.
-Also, avoid wearing harsh colors and choose something that looks neat while you’re sitting down.
-Wear your interview outfit during your trial run so you can get feedback from a friend or family member about how it looks on screen.
+Also, avoid wearing bright, flashy colors and choose something that looks neatly pressed while you’re sitting down.
+Wear your video interview outfit during your trial run so you can get feedback from your friend or family member about how it looks on screen.

-6. Maintain eye contact during the video interview
+6. Maintain good eye contact and body language

-Digital connections can be delayed.
-To avoid talking over your interviewer or having your first few words cut out, let the interviewer finish the question and then pause for a few seconds before delivering your answer.
+Project your voice.
+Check your volume controls and speak clearly so the microphone picks up your voice and the interviewer doesn’t have to strain to hear you.
+And remember that digital connections can sometimes be delayed.
+To avoid talking over the interviewer or having your first few words cut out, let the interviewer finish the question and then pause for a few seconds before delivering your answer.

 Looking for more job interview tips?
-Here's how to answer some common creative interview questions.
+Here's how to shine in a second interview.